This Day In Music: November 14

 November 14, 2020 ~ Soprano, lyric colaratura singer Eugenia Ratti passed away ~ Active since the mid-1950s.
 Has worked with the Paris Opera, the Munich State Opera, the Vienna State Opera, the San Francisco Opera, the Dallas Opera, and other renowned orchestras.
 Especially known for soubrette roles in works composed by Domenico Cimarosa and Wolfgang Amadeus Mozart ~ Ratti was born in 1933

-November 14, 2016 ~ Singer, songwriter Holly Dunn, full name Holly Suzette Dunn, passed away in Albuquerque, New Mexico, USA ~ Country singer with 10 albums to her name.
-Charting singles since the mid-1980s including Are You Ever Gonna Love Me, You Really Had Me Going, Love Someone Like Me, There Goes My Heart Again (co-written with then unknown Joe Diffie), It's Always Gonna Be Someday, A Heart Full Of Love, and others.
+November 14, 2016 ~ Singer, songwriter Holly Dunn, full name Holly Suzette Dunn, passed away in Albuquerque, New Mexico, USA ~ Country singer with ten albums to her name.
+Charting singles since the mid-1980s including Are You Ever Gonna Love Me, You Really Had Me Going, Love Someone Like Me, There Goes My Heart Again (co-written with then unknown Joe Diffie), It's Always Gonna Be Someday, and A Heart Full Of Love.
 Sang with Kenny Rogers on Maybe, with John Michael Montgomery on A Face In The Crowd ~ Dunn was born in 1957

-November 14, 2012 ~ Reggae bassist, guitarist Bertram Ranchie McLean passed away ~ Noted Jamaican studio, session musician active from the 1970s through the 1990s.
+November 14, 2012 ~ Bertram McLean, commonly known as reggae bassist, guitarist Bertram Ranchie McLean, passed away ~ Noted Jamaican studio, session musician active from the 1970s through the 1990s.
 Released an occasional solo recording from time to time, most notably the single Toy.
-Worked with many of reggae's greatest incuding Ansel Collns, Lloyd Parks, Sly Dunbar, the Impact All-Stars, the Revolutionaries, Skin Flesh & Bone, Earth & Stone, Culture, Jimmy Cliff (wrote Rub-a-dub Partner), the Clarendonians, the GG All-Stars, Sadao Watanabe, Burning Spear, I-Roy, the Meditations, and others ~ McLean was born ca.1948
+Wrote Rub-a-dub Partner, recorded by Jimmy Cliff.
+Has also worked with Ansel Collins, Lloyd Parks, Sly Dunbar, the Impact All-Stars, the Revolutionaries, Skin Flesh & Bone, Earth & Stone, Culture, the Clarendonians, the GG All-Stars, Sadao Watanabe, Burning Spear, I-Roy, and the Meditations ~ McLean was born in 1948

-November 14, 2011 ~ Alan Moffatt, commonly known as folk singer, guitarist, songwriter Jackie Leven, passed away ~ First gained attention as co-founding and sole constant member of new wave outfit Doll By Doll.
-After the band disbanded in the early 1980s has recorded extensively as a solo artist with well over a dozen albums to his name.
+November 14, 2011 ~ Alan Moffatt, commonly known as folk singer, guitarist, songwriter Jackie Leven, passed away ~ Co-founding, sole constant member of outfit Doll By Doll.
+After the band disbanded in the early-1980s has recorded extensively as a solo artist with well over a dozen albums to his name.
 Best known for his 1994 The Mystery Of Love Is Greater Than The Mystery Of Death album ~ Leven was born in 1950

 November 14, 2011 ~ Songwriter Lee Pockriss, full name Lee Julian Pockriss, passed away in Bridgewater, Connecticut, USA ~ In-demand songwriter of the 1950s and 1960s, with several soundtracks and Broadway shows to his name.
-Perhaps best known for co-writing Perry Como's Catch A Falling Star, Brian Hyland's Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini and the Cuff Links' Tracy with regular collaborator Paul Vance.
-Others who have recorded his songs include Jerry Vale, Johnny Mathis, Anita Bryant (My Little Corner Of The World), Dodie Stevens, Shelley Fabares (Johnny Angel), Frankie Laine, the Rooftop Singers, Clint Holmes (Playground In My Mind), and others ~ Pockriss was born in 1924
+Perhaps best known for co-writing Perry Como's Catch A Falling Star, Brian Hyland's Itsy Bitsy Teenie Weenie Yellow Polkadot Bikini, and the Cuff Links' Tracy.
+Others who have recorded his songs include Jerry Vale, Johnny Mathis, Anita Bryant (My Little Corner Of The World), Dodie Stevens, Shelley Fabares (Johnny Angel), Frankie Laine, the Rooftop Singers, and Clint Holmes (Playground In My Mind) ~ Pockriss was born in 1924

 November 14, 1982 ~ Torrence Ivy Hatch Jr, commonly known as rapper Lil' Boosie or Boosie Badazz, born in Baton Rouge, Louisiana, USA ~ Best known as vocalist on Baby Boy da Prince's The Way I Live and on Webbie's Independent.
 As a solo artist known for songs such as Wipe Me Down.
 Has also worked with Yung Joc, Jeezy, Kiara, Sean Kingston, DJ Khaled, Rick Ross, Meek Mill, Tyga, Kodak Black, and others